 "During WWII and the 1940’s, it became more apparent that tea tree oil was a valuable resource to not only the Australian economy, but to the overall health of soldiers and factory workers as well."

-Just before the outbreak of WWII, a study published by the Medical Journal of Australia found that tea tree oil was effective in treating infections of the skin and nails, and in dissolving the pus of those infected areas.
+Just before the outbreak of the war, a study published by the Medical Journal of Australia found that tea tree oil was effective in treating infections of the skin and nails, and in dissolving the pus of those infected areas.
 It also reported that sore throats went away more quickly when gargling with a few drops of tea tree oil added to a glass of water.

 It was an age of discovery, and before the advent of penicillin in the late 1940’s, it was found to be useful against dental problems, throat and mouth infections, fungal infections, Candida, and other skin infections.